isabella232/rtos-docs-pr.pl-pl/rtos-docs/filex/chapter4.md

 ## <a name="fx_media_open_notify_set"></a>fx_media_open_notify_set

-Ustawia funkcję powiadamiania Open nośnika
+Ustawia funkcję powiadamiania o otwarciu nośnika

 ### <a name="prototype"></a>Prototype